 Overall, it’s important to see what works best for your baby.
 What worked for your friend’s baby may not work for yours.

-Coat it in breast milk
+Coat it in breast milk or formula

 If baby doesn’t seem interested in her pacifier, it could be because she doesn’t like the taste.